You are going to sign out in

 email: josh.ransom@prepclasses.org

 Let me introduce myself.
-My name is Josh Ransom and I will be the new ART teacher at Prep Classes.
-I am so grateful that I get to teach such an amazing subject!
+My name is Josh Ransom and I am the Elementary, Junior High, and High School Art teacher at Prep Classes.
+I am so grateful that I have the privilege to teach such an amazing subject!

 Teacher's Classes